CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ![alt text](https://s3.shunyafoundation.com/s3/1578452c3f66d8fd0d04d5d195328ae1359d8caa/jdk-jvm.png "JRE vs JDK")

 #### What is the difference between long and Long?
+Long is a wrapper class around the primitive long.
+Therefore Long is an object; objects can be null, primitives can not.
+After auto-boxing feature is released in java the primitive long can be automatically converted to Long, which is an object.

 #### Can a long store bigger numbers than a Long?
 #### What kind of packages do you know under java.util.* ?
 Bring at least 3 examples.
 - java.util.Arrays